1989 Autonomous Region in Muslim Mindanao creation plebiscite: Rules

+Summary

 Only four provinces namely Lanao del Sur, Maguindanao, Sulu and Tawi-Tawi opted to be included in the newly formed ARMM.
 The Muslim-majority province of Basilan and the city of Marawi in Lanao del Sur notably voted against its inclusion to the ARMM.
 Elections for the first set of regional officials were held in February 1990.

+The following are the results for the province and city.

+Of the 3.5 million registered voters, 55.31% turned out and voted.
+72% of those who voted rejected autonomy.
+In Christian areas, autonomy was rejected in 40-to-1 margins.

 The new autonomous region was inaugurated on November 6, 1990.
 The region would be expanded following a second plebiscite in 2001.